stfc/janus-core/contributing.md

 If your branch has become out of sync with *upstream* then conflicts may arise.
 Sometimes these cannot be automatically resolved and you will need to resolve them by hand.
-Github provides instructions for this, or you can follow this routine,
+GitHub provides instructions for this, or you can follow this routine,

 ``` sh